From Theory to Reality: A Practical Guide to Implementing Passwordless Authentication

 - Define Scope: Will you roll out passwordless to all users at once, or start with a pilot group?
 Which applications will be included initially?

-- Choose Your Methods: Based on your assessment (see Common Methods), select the passwordless authentication method(s) that best fit your needs (FIDO2, biometrics, magic links, etc.).
+- Choose Your Methods: Based on your assessment, select the passwordless authentication method(s) that best fit your needs (FIDO2, biometrics, magic links, etc.).
 Consider a mix if appropriate.

 - Develop a Communication Plan: Educate users about the upcoming changes, the benefits, and how to use the new system.

 - Plan for Fallbacks and Recovery: Determine how users will recover access if their primary passwordless method fails or their device is lost/stolen.
-This is a critical part of Understanding Zero Trust Architecture.
+This is critical for maintaining security.

 Step 2: Technical Integration